danmurphy1217/notion-ruby/README.md

 To update the title of the page:
 ![Update the title of a page](https://github.com/danmurphy1217/notion-ruby/blob/master/gifs/change_title.gif)

+## Retrieving a CollectionView Page
+This is achieved by passing the ID of the Collection View to the `get_page` method.
+Currently, the full URL of a Collection View Page is not supported (next up on the features list!).
+Once you retrieve the Collection View Page, all of the methods exposed to a normal Collection View instance are available (such as `.rows`, `.row(<row_id>)`, and all else outlined in [Updating a Collection](#updating-collection-view-cells)).
 ## Retrieving a Block within the Page
 Now that you have retrieved a Notion Page, you have full access to the blocks on that page.
 You can retrieve a specific block or collection view, retrieve all children IDs (array of children IDs), or retrieve all children (array of children class instances).